 II.
 Award Information

-Additional Information: Pending successful implementation of this program and the availability of funds in subsequent fiscal years, it is ECA's intent to renew this cooperative agreement for two additional fiscal years, before openly competing it again.
+Additional Information: Pending successful implementation of this program and the availability of funds in subsequent fiscal years, it is the Bureau's intent to renew the Cooperative Agreement(s) for two additional fiscal years, before openly competing it again.

 III.
 Eligibility Information

-Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
+III.1 Eligible applicants: Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
 501(c)(3).
+Start Printed Page 22203

-(a.)
-Grants awarded to eligible organizations with less than four years of experience in conducting international exchange programs will be limited to $60,000.
-ECA anticipates that the minimum award under this competition will be approximately $240,000.
+III.3 Other Eligibility Requirements: Bureau grant guidelines require that organizations with less than four years experience in conducting international exchanges be limited to $60,000 in Bureau funding.
+ECA anticipates making one award in an amount up to $992,000, or two awards of up to $496,000 each, to support program and administrative costs required to implement the exchange program(s).
 Therefore, organizations with less than four years experience in conducting international exchanges are ineligible to apply under this competition.
 The Bureau encourages applicants to provide maximum levels of cost sharing and funding in support of its programs.